3 Critical Steps to Overcoming Emotional Eating After 60

 The first step is to get in touch with your physical body.
 It’s very important to start recognizing the true physical feeling of hunger.

 You need to know what hunger feels like so you can eat when you are hungry and pass up food when you are not.
-Message me and I will send you a visual tool you can use to help you discern when it’s time to eat.

 Step 2: Know Your Feelings

 The second step takes work.
 You need to know how you feel about things.
 If you have been an emotional eater for a long time, you have been anesthetizing yourself with food.
 When you do that, it is very easy to get out of touch with your authentic emotions.
 You zone out.